pete-lawson/computational-chasm-workshop/README.md

 (“Enter/Exit Live Reveal Slideshow”) in the toolbar, or use the keyboard shortcut `Alt-r`.

-To navigate a __RISE__ presentation use `SpaceBar` to go forward, and `Shift-SpaceBar` to go backward, or you can use the visual controller in the slideshow right bottom corner (which can be hidden using `,`).
+To navigate a __RISE__ presentation use `SpaceBar` to go forward, and `Shift-SpaceBar` to go backward, or you can use the visual controller in the slideshow right bottom corner.
+To hide the interface overlay (or bring it back after being hidden) use the keyboard shortcut `,`.

 For more information about using the __RISE__ presentation plugin in Jupyter Notebook, please refer to the [RISE